BichHoang8968/pgspider/README.md

 - **org** as *string*, optional
       The organization name of data store of InfluxDB server v2.0.
       This option is only used when migrating to InfluxDB server v2.0.
       If migrating to InfluxDB server v2.0 without org option, error will be raise.
+- **public_host** as *string*, optional
+      The hostname or endpoint of host server.
+      This option is use only in Data Compression Transfer Feature.
+      If PGSPider is behide the NAT, specify host help relay to known host IP address.
+      **public_host** is conflict with **ifconfig_service**, specify both options will raise error.
+- **public_port** as *interger*, optional, default equal to **socket_port**
+      The public port of PGSpider.
+      This option is use only in Data Compression Transfer Feature.
+      If PGSPider is behide the NAT, specify forward port help connection through NAT.
+- **ifconfig_service** as *string*, optional
+      The public service to lookup host ip (Example: ifconfig.me, ifconfig.co).
+      This option is use only in Data Compression Transfer Feature.
+      If PGSPider is behide the NAT, server can request external service to get host IP.
+      **ifconfig_service** is conflict with **public_host**, specify both options will raise error.

 Examples:
   ```sql